-To unlike a video on TikTok, you have to go and click on the heart button (again) to remove your feedback on the reel, so you may be asking yourself, ‘How is it possible this can happen without your knowledge?’
+To unlike a video on TikTok, usually you have to go and click on the heart button (again) to remove your feedback on the reel.
+If you’ve been experiencing TikTok unliking videos without this happening, you may be asking yourself, ‘How is it possible this can happen without my knowledge?’

 There are normally 3 reasons why Tiktok is unliking your videos, which are:

 - You have exceeded the like limit

 - The Tiktok server is down

 There is a workaround solution for all of these issues.
 The 4 steps to take to guarantee this issue will be fixed are: